egmontmika/egmontmika.com/content/blog/making-an-investment.md

 No matter how old you are, today you can make an investment.
 Today, you can start an education, start learning a language, start changeing a habit, start building a house, start a project...

-Today, you can invest in the future.
+Today, you can invest in your future.
+And in others'.
 It’s never too late.

 Our lives are far more significant than we tend to think at the moment.
 Every single one of us is the center of a sphere of influence.
 And we are reaching out, not only to the people around us during our own life time, but also to those who come after us.